Prydis Group Privacy Notice

 We won’t share your information for marketing purposes with companies outside our group.

-In order to deliver our services to you effectively we may send your details to third parties such as those that we engage for professional compliance, accountancy or legal services, those who maintain our systems and data, as well as product and platform providers that we use to arrange financial products for you.
+In order to deliver our services to you effectively we may send your details to third parties such as those that we engage for professional compliance, accountancy or legal services, outsourced report-writing specialists, our technology providers for the analysis of your financial circumstances and the suitability of the products we recommend, cloud software providers we use for accounting, legal and financial services, those who maintain our systems and data, as well as product and platform providers that we use to arrange financial products for you.

 Where third parties are involved in processing your data we’ll have a contract in place with them to ensure that the nature and purpose of the processing is clear, that they are subject to a duty of confidence in processing your data and that they’ll only act in accordance with our written instructions.